-- If it has already sent your reply to the same "From:" or "Return-Path:" e-mail address in the last week;
+- If it has already sent the reply to the same "From:" or "Return-Path:" e-mail address in the last week;

-- If it has already sent your reply more than 30 times (to any addresses) in the last hour;
+- If it has already sent the reply more than 30 times (to any addresses) in the last hour;

 - If the original message appears to come from a mailing list or appears to be automatically generated by a script, program or mail server (including "bounce" messages);